The Town of Cobourg has a large number of By-Laws and this page tries to help you understand them.

 In 2018, the Town of Cobourg published a booklet which provides plain language guidance to the Town’s by-laws.
 The 2018 edition was available at the Town’s Offices in Victoria Hall (it's not known if it still is) and is online here.
 You can download/print this page which provides the same information.
 To print this page without header etc, see box at bottom of this page.

+Other than parking and beach infractions, most by-law enforcement is reactive - that is only actioned when someone complains.
 You can report a bylaw infraction and ask for action from the bylaw officer at this email:

 If you want the actual By-Laws, they were listed on the Town's Portal web site but that site is no longer active.
 But you can see "Frequently Requested By-Laws" at this link.
 A full list is not available online.
 See my short list at the top of this page.